-14.11 Commercial Activities
+Commercial Activities

-Commercial activities by staff, faculty, students including by not limited to representatives of companies, and any non-campus persons are not permitted unless coordinated through the Office of Advancement; this includes room rentals, demonstrations and workshops.
-Any commercial activities on campus require the preapproval from the Office of Advancement.
+Commercial activities by staff, faculty, and/or students, including but not limited to representatives of companies, and any non-campus persons are not permitted unless coordinated through the Office of Advancement; this includes room rentals, demonstrations and workshops.
+Any commercial activities on campus require the pre-approval of the director of development.
 NUNM is not liable or responsible for any products or services sold on campus or at university-sponsored events.

-Student representatives of supply companies are not allowed to make announcements advertising their products before, during or after classes.
+Student representatives of vendors and partner companies are not allowed to make announcements advertising their products or services before, during or after classes.
 Advertising information may not be placed in student mailboxes.
 All advertisements must follow the bulletin board policy.
+Student representatives must coordinate with the Office of Advancement for any on-campus activities involving the company they represent.